The Kenny Everett Television Show: Christmas Special (1986)

-Series 5 (1987- 1988)
+Series 5 (1987–1988)

 Syndication

 Since the show was last broadcast in January 1988, no complete episodes from this show have ever been repeated on the BBC, but the show was often repeated in its entirety on UK Gold during the 1990s, and more recently on Paramount Comedy starting from the 4 February 2008.
-A few months after Everett's death in April 1995, the BBC broadcast two compilation episodes titled 'The Best of the Kenny Everett Shows' over two consecutive weeks on BBC1 between 19 and 25 September 1995.
-A few years later on 1 March 1999, the BBC released a compilation of his shows on DVD and VHS, titled 'Kenny Everett: In the Best Possible Taste'.
-The complete series has yet to be released on DVD.
+A few months after Everett's death in April 1995, the BBC broadcast two compilation episodes titled The Best of the Kenny Everett Shows over two consecutive weeks on BBC1 between 19 and 25 September 1995.
+A few years later on 1 March 1999, the BBC released a compilation of his shows on DVD and VHS, titled Kenny Everett: In the Best Possible Taste.